 I also loved this Annie Dillard quote that Kleon shared:

 “The impulse to keep to yourself what you have learned is not only shameful, it is destructive.
 Anything you do not give freely and abundantly becomes lost to you.
 You open your safe and find ashes.”

-In Bozarth’s Show Your Work, she focuses on finding ways to capture tacit knowledge.
+Bozarth’s Show Your Work focuses on finding ways to capture tacit knowledge.
 Her book provides examples and best practices for organizations, industries, and individuals.
 Bozarth says that share is the new save thanks to our newfound comfort with social sharing and social tools.
-According to Bozarth, there are two reasons people will show their work – altruism (it’s right to pay it forward) and egoism (raises your profile).
-Of course, some show their work for both reasons at once!
+According to Bozarth, there are two reasons people will show their work – altruism (the belief that it’s right to pay it forward) and egoism (the desire to raise one’s profile).
+Of course, some show their work for both reasons at once.

 Bozarth highlights the benefits of this philosophy to organizations, workers, colleagues, and management:

 - Organizations– supports productivity, improves performance, encourages reflective practice, speeds communication, and helps surface challenges, bottlenecks, and tacit knowledge

 - Workers– illuminates strengths, talents, struggles, and the reality of how days are spent

 - Colleagues– solves problems, saves time, builds on existing knowledge